FarronF/limerick-council-meetings/meetings/2021/06/16-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 21st April 2021.md

 had been demolished.
 Ms. O’Connor noted 100 units are planned starting this year including

 infills, with a mixture of unit sizes.
-Ms. O’Connor expressed confidence with quality of the--- infills units and the contractors.
+Ms. O’Connor expressed confidence with quality of the
+---
+infills units and the contractors.
 Ms. Duke advised that 75%-80% of the HWL requires one

 and two bed properties and that LCCC have to be mindful of that and that if there are three